A database’s schema is defined by its collections, which are similar

 |Field||Type||Definition and Requirements|

-Document history is retained for at least this many days.
+Optional - Document history is retained for at least this many days.
+When the number of days has elapsed, events older than the specified time window are removed.
+The current version of a document is retained.
 Defaults to 30 days.

 history_days to another value to keep more, or less, history.
 Setting